New Sixth Form and Pre-Reception Buildings

-The construction of new Sixth Form facilities is well underway and we are about to start building a new Pre-Reception building.
+The construction of new Sixth Form facilities is well underway and in February we started to build a new Pre-Reception building.
 This follows recent redevelopment in the Junior School.

 A large, modern and well-equipped social space with a stunning glass roof is currently being constructed for Lower and Upper Sixth Form students – further promoting the sense of community that underpins the success of SGS.